 Introduction

-We’re here to make the process of writing a user manual painless for you and everyone involved.
-Below we described different types of user manuals, highlighted their must-have features, broke down the project into digestible steps and provided a customizable user manual template for you to use as a starting point.
+We're here to make the process of writing a user manual painless for you and everyone involved.
+I've put together a list of different types of user manuals, highlighted our must-have features, and broken down the project into easy steps to save time.

 What is a user manual?